Tag rcf

 Que pense l'Eglise de la crémation ?

-Cremation is getting more and more popular in France, with over 40% deceased people incinerated nowadays.
-Yet this funeral practice raises some questions, especially in the French culture where burial used to be common practice.
-How does the Church regard…
+Cremation is getting more and more popular in France.
+Over 40% of the dead are now cremated.
+This funeral practice raises questions, particularly in the French culture where burial is the habit.
+How does the Church regard cremation?
+Don Axel…

 Extreme unction vs. anointing the sick